x684867/nemesis_server/src/nodejs/doc/blog/feature/streams2.md

 have seen conversations on twitter or IRC or the mailing list about "streams2".
 I also gave [a talk in November](https://dl.dropbox.com/u/3685/presentations/streams2/streams2-ko.pdf) about this subject.
-A lot of node module authors have been involved with the development of streams2 (and of course the node core team).
+A lot of node package authors have been involved with the development of streams2 (and of course the node core team).

 ## streams2